Alia1234567/bharatfd-backend/README.md

 ### **6. Admin Panel**
 - Register the **FAQ model** in the  Admin site or create one seperately.
 - Enable a **user-friendly admin interface** for managing FAQs.
+// Don't know if it should allow access of all CRUD so I don't know what type of security we are looking for because we can't allow CRUD to everyone in the public API

 ### **7. Unit Tests & Code Quality**
 - Write **unit tests** using `pytest` or `mocha`/`chai`.